sevickson/Osquery_Data_Graph/README.md

 This repository is based on blog ...
 The graphs are based on Osquery data for Windows and Linux.

+To set the secrets, copy `.env_template` and rename to `.env` and set your secrets there.

 ------------------------

 From my prior work on `OSQuery-Tables` this repository handles following points: